oscar-anderson/Boules-resampling/README.md

 and significance of the observed bad vs. standard player score difference.

-To run the simulation of games and resampling test, simply run the command:
+To run the simulation of games and resampling test, simply download boulesResampling_full.m and run the command:
 ```
 [pValue, testStats, dist] = boulesResampling()
 ```